Nykredit/fabric-market-data-products/README.md

 Desktop and Visual Studio Code.

 ## Setup Dev Container
-1) First ensure you have WSL, Docker Desktop and Visual Studio Code instaled, use the guide [here](https://wiki.tools.nykredit.it/pages/viewpage.action?spaceKey=SDP&title=Windows+Subsystem+for+Linux+%28WSL%29+in+Nykredit).
+1) First ensure you have WSL, Docker Desktop and Visual Studio Code installed, use the guide [here](https://wiki.tools.nykredit.it/pages/viewpage.action?spaceKey=SDP&title=Windows+Subsystem+for+Linux+%28WSL%29+in+Nykredit).

 2) Ensure you have the Nykredit proxies configured for Docker.
 Modify your docker config to include the following: